 Sekumpul Waterfall is one of Bali’s most recognized and famous waterfalls.
-Located far north of Bali, if you’re lucky enough to make the trip up there, it will be one of the most memorable waterfalls you see.
+Located far north of Bali, if you make the trip up there, it will be one of the most memorable waterfalls you see.

 How to get to Sekumpul Waterfall

 To get to Sekumpul I put into my google maps GPS ‘Sekumpul waterfall’.
 However this took us to the wrong carpark area which only offered trekking options.
 This isn’t the correct entrance area as they will try persuade you into doing a long trek with them, stating that it’s the only way to the falls.
 These trekking companies charge a lot of money.
 Instead we used the Maps.me app which led us to the North entrance.
 This is the entrance you want to go to if you want a quick and easy 15 minute walk down to the bottom of Sekumpul Waterfall.
 The roads are very narrow and steep but try and park as close to the ticket booth as you can to avoid extra walking.

 Where to stay